carltonjohnson1/jenna-web-designer/readme.md

 Challenge: Convert a provided PSD (Photoshop) file or image design into a fully functional HTML webpage.

 Requirements: Pay attention to layout accuracy, typography, spacing, and visual fidelity.
 Use HTML and CSS to replicate the design as closely as possible while maintaining responsiveness.

-### Challenge 12

-Challenge: Design and code an HTML email template that is compatible with various email clients and devices.

-Requirements: Consider email design best practices, such as inline CSS, table-based layout, and responsive design techniques.
-Test the template across different email clients and devices to ensure compatibility.

-### Challenge 13

-Challenge: Design and code the user interface (UI) for a web application that will offer a different design, layout and function from that traditional website.
-Try to create something that is in the context of a "web application" not a "web site" such as a stock trading application, a banking application, a media streaming or a gaming application using HTML and CSS, ensuring optimization for both web and mobile platforms.

-Requirements: Create a comprehensive UI layout with a variety of HTML elements such as buttons, dropdown menus, input fields, tables, charts, and navigation bars to facilitate user interaction and control various aspects of the stock trading application.
-Pay close attention to responsive design principles to ensure optimal display and usability across different screen sizes and devices.
-Emphasize consistency in look and feel between the web and mobile app versions while considering the unique user experience requirements of each platform.
-Incorporate mobile-friendly design patterns, such as touch-friendly controls and intuitive navigation, to enhance usability on mobile devices.
-Test the web and mobile app designs thoroughly to ensure seamless functionality and user experience across different platforms and devices.